Newerdim-Archive/ToDo-Web-App/README.md

-# Web Application created using Angular and conntected to ToDo-API
+# ToDo Web Application
+## Created using Angular and conntected to api from ToDo-API